-No. Procedures Time to Complete Associated Costs 1 Hire electrical engineer, apply for connection, await estimate and sign connection agreement Agency : CLK Boğaziçi Elektrik Perakende Satış A.Ş.
-The customer hires one or many electrical engineers registered with the Chamber of Electrical Engineers (EMO) or an engineering company (with an engineer on the payroll who is registered with the Chamber of Electrical Engineers).
-30 calendar days TRY 5,387.85 The Engineer prepares the electrical project based on the facility's architectural project.
-Part of the electricity project, the engineer prepares a connection scheme (for both internal and external installations).
-For connection applications, this project is obligatory.
-The engineer will be in charge of the external works, and most of the time also carries out the internal installation.
-CLK Boğaziçi Elektrik Perakende Satış A.Ş. will check the network to see if at the point of connection a transformer is needed.
-If so, the client is required to install a transformer.
-Along with the application, the engineer submits the electricity project.
-The client submits the following in addition to the electricity project to the utility: The client submits the following in addition to the electricity project to the utility: Letter of application Copy of ID card of Company Representative Company seal Rental contract / ownership documentation (land deed, certificate of occupancy) Technical Production Form (Description of the business) Consent License (from shareholders for the tenants) Trade Registry Gazette Tax Registration Certificate List of authorized signatories Letter of authorization from public notary for the people managing the process, but not listed in the company's list of authorized signatories Requested capacity Invoice of payment of connection fees The application for connection is evaluated by CLK Boğaziçi Elektrik Perakende Satış A.Ş, taking into consideration the requirements for expansion investment or new investment within the framework of the existing circumstances of the distribution system.
-CLK Boğaziçi Elektrik Perakende Satış A.Ş. inspects the site accordingly: If the existing circumstances of the distribution system are suitable for connection, the connection scheme is approved and a connection agreement is signed between the utility and the client upon submission of required documents; If the existing circumstances of the distribution system are not suitable for connection (as in our case where a substation is needed), the client is advised about a reasonable period to complete the connection.

-18 calendar days

-8 calendar days

-TRY 136,945.84

-TRY 1,000

-2 Obtain external works from private firm or registered electrical engineer Agency : Private firm/Electrical engineer(s)

-In the assumed area connections are generally made underground.
+No. Procedures Time to Complete Associated Costs 1 Hire electrical engineer, apply for connection, await estimate and sign connection agreement Agency: İstanbul Anatolian Side Electricity Distribution Co.
+(AYEDAŞ) The owner makes an agreement with an electrical engineer registered with the Chamber of Electrical Engineers.
+Electrical Engineer applies to the distribution company with the following documents.
+1) Title deed registration, 2) Approved electrical project, 3) Building permit or building permit, 4) Contract between the owner and the electricity company authorized by him The application is evaluated by the distribution company and connection opinion is formed.
+13 calendar days TRY 3,000 Connection agreement is made with the authorized electrical engineer in accordance with the user preference regarding who will make the connection line.
+2 Obtain external works from private firm or registered electrical engineer Agency : Private firm/Electrical engineer(s) In the assumed area connections are generally made underground to the low voltage network.
 Physical implementation of both internal and external wiring is outsourced to the same Engineer or any other similar Engineers.

-The external works consist of the construction of private substation and underground connection to a central substation.
-The Engineer(s) will need to purchase the material for the external connection.

-3 Obtain excavation permit from municipality

-Agency : Istanbul Municipality/ Zeytinburnu Municipality (depending on whether land is on main arterial road or not) The customer needs to obtain an excavation permit from Istanbul Municipality in order to carry out the works.
+18 calendar days TRY 12,750 ₹3 Obtain excavation permit from municipality Agency : Istanbul Municipality The customer needs to obtain an excavation permit from Istanbul Municipality in order to carry out the works.
 The permit can be applied for after the electricity project has been approved.
 The customer needs to submit the approved electricity project, the occupancy permit, and state their address (no official document is needed).

-4 Submit Electricity Structural Project and await meter installation and final connection Agency : CLK Boğaziçi Elektrik Perakende Satış A.Ş.
-Following the wiring and completion of implementation, the client is required to submit a post-implementation electricity project called "Electricity Structural Project."
-7 calendar days TRY 4,426.1 This is followed by CLK Boğaziçi Elektrik Perakende Satış A.Ş. inspection of the internal wiring.
+8 calendar days TRY 4,000 4 Submit Electricity Structural Project and await meter installation and final connection Agency : İstanbul Anatolian Side Electricity Distribution Co.
+(AYEDAŞ) Following the wiring and completion of implementation, the client is required to submit a post- implementation electricity project called "Electricity Structural Project."
+3 calendar days TRY 7,815.29 This is followed by inspection of the internal wiring.
 Connection is made by the utility following its checking of the wiring (no inspection of entire internal wiring is done during the process, just of the interface).
 The compatibility of the metering devices and the circuits of the client are tested, and the relevant parts of the meters and measurement circuits are sealed and first index read on the meter.
 Connection to the system is then recorded by the distribution licensee.

-\Rightarrow Takes place simultaneously with previous procedure.
+⇒Takes place simultaneously with previous procedure.